wp-plugins/woocommerce-dynamic-gallery/readme.txt

 = 1.1.5 - 2013/03/25 =
 * Fixed: Lightbox pop-up script bug.
 When using the Lightbox tool for the image pop-up the current image did not show - instead showed first image in the gallery.
 Could never resolve this so we have replaced the old Lightbox pop-up script with new Colorbox script.
 This fixes this long standing issue.
 * Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
-This was causing search results to show a -1 in the Gallery Container instead of the current image because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
+This was causing a -1 to show in the Gallery Container instead of the current image because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
 Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.
 If you do not have this configuration nothing changes for you, if you do have https on your wp-admin (or install it in the future) and http on the front end then Dynamic Gallery will automatically detect that and works as it should.

 = 1.1.4 - 2013/03/09 =